iptizer/k8s-workshop/docs/explore/openebs.md

       storage: 1Gi
 ```

 You can check the pvc exists with the following command `kubectl get pvc -n easterhegg21`.
-This pvc can now be attached to the webser from the beginning.
+This pvc can now be attached to the webserver from the beginning.
 Use the following command:

 ```sh
 kubectl patch deployment webserver-deployment -n easterhegg21 --patch '{